fastalgorithms/fmm3dbie/docs/install.rst

 Instructions:

-- Select the zip file whose name has MATLAB version 2020 if your version is 2022 or older.
-Select 2023 otherwise.

 - The x86 version should work on most intel machines.
 The avx2 specification is also commonly available and will be faster if it is compatible with your machine.

 - Download the file and unzip.
 We recommend testing the fmm binaries by running the following in the matlab directory of fmm3dbie: